Guppy16/my-web-app/README.md

 ## 🔸 TO DO
 - Add dark mode
 - Add recipes, books
+- Work on MagicMirror
-- fix img size on cards in landing page AND add images
+- Work on interview ques page
 - For safety, only deploy from PR to live branch